Arslanhassan8888/MySpend---A-Personal-Expense-Managment-App/README.md

 - sort by high to low amount
 - optional category-based sorting/filtering
 - success and validation messages displayed clearly in the interface

+### Data Export (CSV)

+- export all expense data as a CSV file
+- one-click download from the dashboard
+- includes date, category, amount, and description
+- generated dynamically using Flask Response (no file stored on server)
+- data filtered based on logged-in user
+- useful for external analysis in Excel or Google Sheets

 ### Financial Overview